HyperRushNet/chat-app/README.md

-# HRN Chat 2026 - v1.0.2 - Security & UI Update
+# HRN Chat 2026 - v1.0.3

 A high-security, real-time messaging interface built with modern web technologies.
-This project focuses on privacy, end-to-end encryption, and a seamless user experience.
+Focuses on privacy, end-to-end encryption, and a seamless user experience.

+---

 ## Features